-Placing the RJ-45 Ethernet jack on the motherboard, which is what must be done with the RCM5700 and RCM5750 models, provides significant design advantages because the RCM5700/RCM5750 may then be placed anywhere on the motherboard.
+Placing the RJ-45 Ethernet jack on the motherboard, which is what must be done with the RCM5700/RCM6700 and RCM5750/RCM6750 models, provides significant design advantages because the core module may then be placed anywhere on the motherboard.
 Rabbit's Technical Note TN266, PCB Layout for the Ethernet PHY Interface, provides complete design recommendations.
-If the RJ-45 Ethernet jack is on the MiniCore printed circuit board, as it is on the RCM5710/RCM5760, the edge of the RCM5710/RCM5760 with the Ethernet jack must be positioned along the edge of the motherboard to allow access to the jack since the entire assembly will likely be inside a customer-designed enclosure.
+If the RJ-45 Ethernet jack is on the MiniCore printed circuit board, as it is on the RCM5710/RCM5760/RCM6710/RCM6760 modules, the edge of the MiniCore module with the Ethernet jack must be positioned along the edge of the motherboard to allow access to the jack since the entire assembly will likely be inside a customer-designed enclosure.